Board Member, BMFI

 Author and Film Critic

-Christopher Long received his M.F.A. in Screenwriting and MA in Film Studies at Chapman University in Orange, CA. He works as a freelance film critic and writes for Cineaste magazine, DVDTown.com, and anyone else who will pay or, in most cases, not pay.
+Christopher Long received his M.F.A. in Screenwriting and M.A. in Film Studies at Chapman University in Orange, CA. He works as a freelance film critic and has written for Cineaste magazine, the former DVDTown.com, and anyone else who will pay or, in most cases, not pay.
 He has a keen interest in the New German Cinema, Stanley Kubrick, documentary theory, and structuralist cinema.
 He has watched 2001: A Space Odyssey more than 50 times and almost has it figured out now.

 Master Teacher, See · Hear · Feel · Film

-Carol Macatee received her B.S. in Secondary English and her Master of Education degree from West Chester University, and has taught in area public and private schools for nearly twenty years.
-In addition, she has been awarded two grants to study at the United States Holocaust Memorial Museum in Washington, DC, and an Eisenhower grant to study the watershed area along Valley Creek in Valley Forge Park.
+Carol Macatee received her B.S. in Secondary English and her Master of Education degree from West Chester University, and taught in area public and private schools for nearly twenty years.
+In addition, she was awarded two grants to study at the United States Holocaust Memorial Museum in Washington, DC, and an Eisenhower grant to study the watershed area along Valley Creek in Valley Forge Park.
 She has also been involved in judging high school literary magazines for the National Council of Teachers of English.
 More recently, she has turned to her more creative side working with her husband in their small business, J & C Renovations and Decorating.
 In addition, she greatly values her ongoing opportunity to direct Vacation Bible School for her church.

 Associate Professor of Media & Communication and Director of Film Studies, Muhlenberg College

-Associate Professor of English and Co-Director of the Honors Program, Cabrini College
+Associate Professor of English and Co-Director of the Honors Program, Cabrini University